-Deep-South Resources Inc. (the "Company") is a development stage company incorporated on April 24, 1987 under the laws of British Columbia.
-The Company's head office is located at #888-700 West Georgia Street, Vancouver, British Columbia, V7Y 1G5and is listed on the TSX Venture Exchange ("TSX-V") under the symbol "DSM".
-The Company is in the business of exploring and evaluating mineral properties located in Africa and Turkey.
+Deep-South Resources Inc. (the "Company" or "Deep-South") is a development stage company incorporated on April 24, 1987 under the laws of British Columbia.
+The Company's head office is located at #888 - 700 West Georgia Street, Vancouver, BC, V7Y 1G5 and is listed on the TSX Venture Exchange ("TSX-V") under the symbol "DSM".
+The Company is in the business of exploring and evaluating mineral properties located in Africa.

-The Company's consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due, certain conditions and events may cast significant doubt on the validity of this assumption.
-The Company incurred net loss of \$1,454,473 for the year ended August 31, 2020 (2019 - \$490,194 loss) and as of that date, had an accumulated deficit \$4,037,198 (2019 - \$2,490,379).
+The Company's consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due; certain conditions and events may cast significant doubt on the validity of this assumption.
+The Company incurred a net loss of \$2,666,439 for the year ended August 31, 2021 (2020 - \$1,454,473) and as of that date, had an accumulated deficit of \$6,703,637 (2020 - \$4,037,198).
 Whether and when the Company can obtain profitability and positive cash flows from operations is uncertain.
 These uncertainties may cast significant doubt on the Company's ability to continue as a going concern.